amosbatto/instrans/README.md

                   by hand afterwards.

 -o | --overwrite  Replace existing translated phrases.
 Without this option, the
-                  translated frase will only be inserted when the msgstre is
+                  translated frase will only be inserted when the msgstr is
                   empty.
-Si inserting comments, this option will not overwrite
+If inserting comments, this option will not overwrite
                   existing translator comments, except those in the form:
                   #  [...] "..."

 -r | --recursive  Process all the subdirectories in ORIGINAL-PO and
                   TRANSLATIONS-PO.
 This option will only take effect if
-                  ORIGINAL-PO and TRASLACIONES-PO are directories.
+                  ORIGINAL-PO and TRANSLATIONS-PO are directories.

 -e | --search     Search for translated phrases in any file or directory in
                   TRANSLATIONS-PO.
 Use this option to find translated phrases